nickith21/tic-tac-toe/README.md

 # Roadmap of future improvements:

-- Have the user be able to choose their teams out of a group of 32 teams
+- Refactor the winner logic
 - Add sound to the selection process

 # License information: